Last Updated on

 Here are some key differences between the two platforms to help you make a more informed decision:

-- WordPress.org: It is entirely free, but to make the website visible to netizens, you need to buy website hosting and a domain name.
+.org: It is entirely free to test but to make the website visible and published, you need to buy website hosting and a domain.

-- WordPress.com: You can start a free blog with a WordPress domain name.
-To have a custom domain name, you will have to shell out at least $4 per month.
+.com: You can start a free blog with a WordPress name.
+To have a custom domain name, you will have to pay at least $4 per month.

-- WordPress.org: Setting up a blog or website on WordPress.org requires some level of technical expertise that includes buying hosting and domain name followed by their integration with the website.
+.org: Setting up a blog requires some level of technical expertise that includes buying hosting and domain name followed by your integration with your website.

-- WordPress.org: It offers excellent customization options through more than 7500 free themes.
+.org: It offers excellent customization options through more than 7,500 free themes.
 Users also get to choose thousands of premium themes.

-- WordPress.org: You get access to more than 50,000 plugins along with thousands of other third-party plugins.
+.org: You get access to more than 50,000 plugins along with thousands of other third-party apps.

-- WordPress.com: It allows the installation of plugins in only business or eCommerce plans.
-These plans cost $25 and $45 per month and offer more than 50,000 plugins.
+.com: It allows the installation of plugins in only business or ecommerce plans.
+These plans cost $25 and $45 per month.

 Now, it’s up to you to decide which platform aligns the best with your requirements.